-There are four types of subscription forms on SendPulse: These are:
+There are four types of subscription forms on SendPulse:

-The embedded form: Allows the marketer to place a subscription form anywhere on their business website.
+Embedded form: Allows the marketer to place a subscription form anywhere on their business website.

-The pop-up window: This type of form appears after a visitor spends a specified amount of time on the site or when they are about to leave.
+Pop-up window: This type of form appears after a visitor spends a specified amount of time on the site or when they are about to leave.

-The floating form: Is a form that is easy to notice while visiting a certain site.
+- Floating form: Is a form that is easy to notice while visiting a certain site.

-The fixed form: This type of form is fixed at the bottom of the webpage and does not disappear when scrolling down the page.
+Fixed form: This type of form is fixed at the bottom of the webpage and does not disappear when scrolling down the page.